Anon-Planet/thgtoa/verify.md

 This should output a result showing it matches and is therefore a good result.

-### How to verify the the authenticity, and integrity of the files using Minisign:
+### How to verify the the authenticity and integrity of the files using Minisign:

 To verify the files with Minisign: